thomaswxu/11-767-Team-DST/labs/lab2-benchmarking/lab2-benchmarking.md

 ----
 1. Which models and/or model variants will your group be benchmarking?
 Please be specific.

-We benchmarked a couple pre-trained vision-language models and the vision-language-navigation models.
+We benchmarked a couple of pre-trained vision-language models and vision-language-navigation models.
 They are as follows:

 - We first benchmark two pre-trained checkpoints from ["Episodic Transformers" repo](https://github.com/alexpashevich/E.T./tree/master) for vision-and-language navigation that reproduces results on [ALFRED](https://arxiv.org/abs/1912.01734) benchmark.
 We tested two variants of it:
     1. E.T trained on human data only